 We aim to develop a positive attitude in children towards sport where competitive games are encouraged and carefully balanced with activities that provide enjoyment for all.

-Some of the clubs we are currently running include: Mr G's Science, Lego, Painting, Gymnastics, German, New Age Kurling, Drama (with a professional teacher) and Football.
+Some of the clubs we are currently running include: Painting Club, Lego Club, Gymnastics, Choir, Storytelling Club, Streetdance, Drama (with a professional teacher), Rugby (commencing in Term 4) and Book Swap Club.

 First and foremost, our children love Lego.
 They are natural engineers, constantly asking questions and imagining new ideas.
 We love being creative and imaginative in this club.
 Often times after completing a challenge the children will explain different functions of each of the Lego blocks or sections.
 Even though Lego does not have many specific details, the children use their imagination to define the functions of each block -a ship's engine, helicopter parts, futuristic houses and even an electric car for Mrs Sheppard!